 How to make easy peel hard boiled eggs?
 The secret is using old eggs.
 The closer they are to their “use by” date, the easier it will be to peel them.

-Peeling hard boiled eggs is one of those theoretically easy tasks that can easily go wrong, and when it does, you’re left with ugly, deformed eggs, big chunks of the whites coming off as you try to peel them.
+Peeling hard boiled eggs is one of those theoretically easy tasks that can easily go wrong.
+And when it does, you’re left with ugly, deformed eggs, big chunks of the whites coming off as you try to peel them.

 What makes hard boiled eggs so difficult to peel?

-Hard boiled eggs have an outer shell and an inner thin membrane.
-When the thin membrane sticks to the egg, that’s when hard boiled eggs become very difficult to peel.
-Our goal is to find a cooking method where the thin membrane would adhere to the outer shell, so that when we peel the shell, the membrane would easily peel off too.
+So our goal is to find a cooking method where the thin membrane would adhere to the outer shell, so that when we peel the shell, the membrane would easily peel off too.

-So how do you make hard boiled eggs peel easier?
+How do you make hard boiled eggs peel easier?

 - Use old eggs.
 Not so old that they’re past their “use by” date.
 But the closer it is to that date, the easier it will be to peel the cooked eggs.

 - Boil your water first, then lower the eggs into the boiling water.
 This helps loosen up the thin membrane that tends to stick to the hard boiled eggs, making them impossible to peel.
 Yes, a couple of eggs will crack if you place them into boiling water.
 But this method is so effective, that I think it’s worth it.
 I just use the cracked eggs to make delicious egg salad.

 - Cool the hard boiled eggs immediately after they are done cooking.
 Do this by pouring out the hot water and filling the pot with running cold water.